Cantigny Park

+Cantigny attracts more than 330,000 people per year.
+Visitors may watch a short welcome and orientation film inside the visitor center to learn about the park's origin, history, people and present-day features.
+The visitor center also includes an interpretive wall exhibit, an in-ground scaled model of the 500-acre property, the Medill cafe, and Le Jardin, a caterer-ready facility for lectures, events and rentals.

+Concerts, lectures, workshops, festivals, and other events are held at Cantigny throughout the year.
+Among the site's signature events are a summertime Jazz and Wine Festival, Fall Fest in late September, and Christmas at Cantigny from late November to early January.
+Cantigny is a common place for weddings, outdoor photography, and banquets.
+School field trip excursions and youth group camping are also offered.

 Origins

 The land was acquired by Joseph Medill as a country estate, which he called Red Oaks, in the late 1800s.
-After his death, the estate passed to his grandson, Colonel McCormick.
-Colonel McCormick served in World War I and saw action at the Battle of Cantigny.
-After returning home, he renamed the estate in honor of the battle.
+After his death, the estate passed to his grandson, Colonel Robert R. McCormick.
+McCormick served in World War I and saw action at the Battle of Cantigny in northern France.
+After returning home, he renamed the estate Cantigny in honor of this battle.

-Colonel McCormick had no children.
+McCormick had no children.
 When he died in 1955, he left his fortune to establish the McCormick Charitable Trust (now the McCormick Foundation).
 He also directed that Cantigny should be transformed into a park for the use of the general public.
-Since then, the McCormick Foundation has used the endowment funds bequeathed by Colonel McCormick to operate Cantigny as a public facility.
+Since then, the McCormick Foundation has used the endowment funds bequeathed by McCormick to operate Cantigny as a public facility.

-Robert R. McCormick Museum
+Robert R. McCormick House

 In 1896–1897, Joseph Medill built a 35-room mansion on the estate; it was designed by architect Charles Allerton Coolidge.
-Today the mansion is the Robert R. McCormick Museum, a historic house museum which is open to the public for tours.
+In underwent renovation and restoration, which completed in 2023.
+Today the mansion is the Robert R. McCormick House, a historic house which is used as offices and event rental space.
+The mansion is open to the public only on select dates as part of Cantigny's special event schedule.

+Among the noteworthy rooms on the first floor are Freedom Hall, Art Deco style hidden service bar, the Drawing Room and Dining Room.
+These rooms feature original McCormick-era artifacts, including paintings, swords, library books and wallpaper.
+The second floor is an exhibit space.